Kaijie0831/Ant/README.md

 # Ant
-A tower defense game simulating ant colony behaviors and interactions like Plants vs. Zombies.
+A tower defense game simulating ant colony behaviors and interactions to bees like Plants vs. Zombies.
 Type into the terminal:
 python3 gui.py
 to try the sample game!